• Skip to primary navigation

 Wild garlic pasta is the dish I probably make most often.
 It's quick and always a favorite in my family.

-Wild garlic and potato soup is a simple soup with just a few ingredients, but full of flavor.
+Wild garlic and potato soup is a simple soup with just a few ingredients, but it is full of flavor.

 Wild garlic risotto is another easy dish that everybody just loves.